AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/set-up-organizations.md

 - Reparenting also affects the available products in the moved organizations.
 When possible, [product allocations](https://helpx.adobe.com/enterprise/global-admin-console/allocate-products.html) are updated so they come via the new parent location.
 - If product allocations cannot be updated to come from the new parent, the products are removed along with the product profiles of those products.
 Users can lose access as a result of this operation.
 For the product to be available in the new location, the closest common ancestor of the old and new locations must have the product available.

+>[!WARNING]
+>
-**Caution**: If products are removed as a result of reparenting, users lose access to those products.
+>If products are removed as a result of reparenting, users lose access to those products.

 1. Sign in to the [Global Admin Console](https://global-admin-console.adobe.com/).
 In the **[!UICONTROL Organizations]** tab, select **[!UICONTROL Change hierarchy]** to enable reparenting the organizations.
 2. Select **[!UICONTROL  OK]** in the pop-up screen that appears.